aristotelisballas/aristotelisballas.github.io/_pages/teaching.md

 nav_order: 4
 ---

-For now, this page is assumed to be a static description of your courses.
-You can convert it to a collection similar to `_projects/` so that you can have a dedicated page for each course.
+Below you may find a list of all the teaching activities I have been involved with.

 ### Data Management II
-> Along with C.Diou, we introduced students to the world of Machine Learning as a part of this postgraduate course.
+> Along with C.Diou, we introduced students to the world of Machine Learning as a part of this course.
+Specifically, this course provides an introduction to basic concepts and definitions related to ML, such as data preparation Ordinary and Multiple Linear Regression, Logistic Regression, Decision Trees and Ensemble methods, Fully Connected Neural Networks and CNNs.
+In addition, students are introduced to well-known ML libraries, e.g.
+Scikit-Learn, Keras and Tensorflow.
 The course is included in the HUA [Applied Informatics](https://applied.dit.hua.gr/en/home/) Postgraduate program.